jbac21/CS50x-Introduction-to-Computer-Science-Final-Project/README.md

 # CS50x-Introduction-to-Computer-Science-Final-Project

-This application has been submitted as the final project for Harvard's CS50x 'Introduction to Computer Science' class.
+This application has been submitted as final project for Harvard's CS50x 'Introduction to Computer Science' class.
 It comprises a Python application designed to connect doctors offices and patients in order to enable the scheduling of an appointment for a vaccination.

 ### Description